klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

 import { GuessInput } from "./guess-input";
 import { GuessList } from "./guess-list";

-export const GameBoard = () => {
+// The GameBoard component acts as the main container for the game export const GameBoard = () => {
-  const guesses = ["HELLO", "WORLD"];
+  // Sample guesses array for demonstration const guesses = ["HELLO", "WORLD"];

   return (
+    // Stack the components vertically with spacing
     <div className="flex flex-col gap-3">
+      {/* Pass guesses to GuessList via props */}
       <GuessList guesses={guesses} />
+      {/* Render the GuessInput component */}
       <GuessInput />
     </div>
   );
 };
 ```

+**Explanation:**

+- **Guesses Array:**

+  - We use a hardcoded array to simulate existing guesses.
+  - In a real application, this data might come from a server or global state.

+- **Tailwind CSS Classes:**

+  - `flex flex-col`: Arranges child components vertically.
+  - `gap-3`: Adds spacing between child components.

+- **Props Passing:**
+  - We pass the `guesses` array to the `GuessList` component as props.
+  - In Angular, you might use `@Input()` to pass data to a child component.

 </details>